Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## What is TinyJoypad?
 TinyJoypad is a great project by the Canadian developer Daniel C which defines a standardized ATtiny85 gaming platform.

 It consists of an ATtiny85, an SSD1306 driven I2C OLED, a joystyck, a button, a buzzer and some resistors.
 The wiring of a TinyJoypad is simple and can be done on a breadboard or single sided prototype board.
 A really cool feature is the module port which allows fast switching between games.

-On https://www.tinyjoypad.com/ you will find the schematics and a lot of cool games.
+On the TinyJoypad homepage https://www.tinyjoypad.com/ you will find the schematics and a lot of cool games.

 ## Sample Project